Pellet vs Gas Smokers (7 Biggest Differences)

 Choosing between gas and pellet grills boils down to your personal preferences and your budget.

-Both types of smokers have their advantages and shortfalls so it's important to make an informed decision before purchasing these machines.
+Both types of smokers have pros and cons.
+So, it's important to decide carefully before buying.

 To make it easier for you, we've compiled a list of the best smokers for a tight budget, so take a look and pick one within your price range.